manasakalaimalai/CupTrackr/README.md

 *CupTrackr* is an iOS application developed on sustainable period tracking using the SwiftUI framework.
 It implements several APIS including AVKit and MapKit as well as integrates Cloud Firestore databases for realtime data syncing.
 <br />

-*CupTrackr* is the first iOS app that helps users track their menstrual cup flow.
-This app was developed in hopes of promoting sustainable menstrual practices and thus, improving period equity.
+*CupTrackr* is the first iOS app that helps users track their menstrual cup flow and was developed in hopes of promoting sustainable menstrual practices.

 ## Features <br />